Does Tea Help with Constipation? A Comprehensive Guide April 3, 2023 00:38

 To make the most of the benefits from the above-mentioned best teas to help with constipation, we have some useful tips to incorporate the beverage into your daily routine.
 Let’s go through them.

-• Tips for maximising hydration benefits
+• Tips for maximizing hydration benefits

 We mentioned earlier that keeping your body hydrated helps to maintain a healthy digestive system and drinking tea is an ideal way to hydrate.
 We encourage you to drink tea without adding excessive sugar to get the maximum hydration benefit as sugar can potentially dehydrate your body.
 In case you require to adjust the flavor profile, try using lemon or honey as they are more beneficial options.